 Wildlife to post "Caution" signs to inform the public of the potential recreational risk.
 Ongoing monitoring detected toxin concentrations above the recreational threshold and a closure was implemented on July 28th in the area of the bloom and "Danger" signs were posted.
 Less than a week later, toxin levels had decreased to below the recreational threshold and the closure was lifted on Aug 4th and by mid-August the bloom had dissipated.

-1 CCBWQA plans to propose site-specific standards for the Reservoir that differ from the statewide standards.
+&lt;sup>1 The Reservoir may adopt site-specific standards that differ from the statewide standards.

 WATERSHED HIGHLIGHTS